This page has been updated as of early Tuesday, 5/19/2020.

 Q: What if I'm temporarily laid off because the place where I work is temporarily closed because of the COVID-19 virus?

-A: An individual temporarily laid off in this situation could qualify for benefits as long as he or she was able and available for and actively seeking work.
+A: An individual temporarily laid off in this situation could qualify for benefits if he or she was able and available for and actively seeking work.
 Under emergency rules IDES recently adopted, the individual would not have to register with the employment service.
-He or she would be considered to be actively seeking work as long as the individual was prepared to return to his or her job as soon the employer reopened.
+He or she would be actively seeking work as long as the individual was prepared to return to his or her job as soon the employer reopened.

 Q: What if I quit my job because I am generally concerned over the COVID-19 virus?

 A: If you are trying to decide if you should quit or not, you can call IDES for advice first.
-You may still be eligible for benefits.
+An individual who leaves work voluntarily without a good reason attributable to the employer is generally disqualified from receiving UI.
 The eligibility of an individual in this situation will depend on whether the facts of his or her case demonstrate the individual had a good reason for quitting and that the reason was attributable to the employer.
 An individual generally has a duty to make a reasonable effort to work with his or her employer to resolve whatever issues have caused the individual to consider quitting.

 Q: What if I’m confined to my home 1) because a licensed physician has diagnosed me as having COVID-19 or 2) because I must stay home to care for my spouse, parent or child, whom a medical professional has diagnosed as having COVID-19 or 3) because of a government-imposed or government-recommended quarantine?